 Table 18.
-Recomme nded Herbicic des for Wee Table 18.
+Recomme ended Herbici des for Wee Table 18.
 Recommended Herbicides for Weed Control in Peanuts Preplant Incorporated (cont.) ed (cont.)
 Weed Problem Product Per Acre Remarks Broadleaf weeds and suppression of nutsedges Diclosulam 0.024 lb Strongarm 84WDG 0.45 oz Incorporate into the top 3 inches of soil within 4 weeks of planting.
 When applied in tank mixture with other herbicides, follow incorporation directions for the tank-mix partner.
 May be tank mixed with Dual Magnum, Prowl, Sonalan, Pursuit, Warrant, or Outlook for improved control of nutsedge and annual grasses.
 Growers are cautioned that Strongarm applied at rates exceeding 0.024 lb/A can injure cotton the following year on soils with a shallow hardpan (less than 10 in) and/ or loam soils.
 Cotton grown under early season stress resulting from conditions such as excessively cool, wet, dry, or crusted soils may be particularly susceptible to carryover of Strongarm.
 Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, yellow nutsedge s-Metolachlor 0.95-1.27 lb Dual Magnum 7.62EC 1.0-1.33 pt or Dual II Magnum 7.64EC 1.0-1.33 pt Incorporate 2 inches deep within 14 days of planting.
 Will not control purple nutsedge or adequately control Texas panicum.
 A sequential application may be used with 1/2 rate applied PPI and 1/2 rate applied either preemergence or at cracking.
 May be tank mixed with Prowl or Sonalan to obtain control of broadleaf signalgrass and Texas panicum.

-I 2017 Pear nut P roduction Guide ood Control ted Remarks Incorporate 2 inches deep within 14 days of planting.
+Table 18.
+Recommended He ended Herbicides for We rbicides for Weed Control in Peanuts Preplant Incorporated pe Weed Problem Product Per Acre Remarks Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, yellow nutsedge, carpetweed Dimethenamid 0.56-1 lb Outlook 6E 12.0-21.0 oz Incorporate 2 inches deep within 14 days of planting.
 May be applied in a split application with 1/2 to 2/3 the maximum rate applied PPI and 1/2 to 1/3 the maximum rate applied as a sequential application.
 Specifically, apply 10.0-14.0 oz/A preplant and incorporate.
 Follow planting with a preemergence application of Outlook at 7.0-10.0 oz/A sequentially.
 Do not apply more than 18.0 and 14.0 fl oz/A Outlook per season on coarse soils with 3% or more and less than 3% organic matter, respectively, and 21.0 and 18.0 oz/A on medium and fine textured soil with 3% or more and less than 3% organic matter, respectively.
 Will not control purple nutsedge or adequately control Texas panicum.
 May be tank mixed with Prowl or Sonalan for improved broadleaf signalgrass and Texas panicum control.
-Apply and incorporate in top 2 inches of soil. do not apply more than 3 lb/A per year.
-Will not control nutsedge or adequately control Texas panicum. ed Control in Peanuts Preplant Incorporated Product Per Acre Outlook 6E 12.0-21.0 oz Warrant 3ME 2.5-4.0 pt Table 18.
-Recommended Herbicides for Weed Control in Peanuts Dimethenamid 0.56-1 lb Acetochlor 0.94-1.5 lb Table 18.
-Recomme Weed Problem Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, yellow nutsedge, carpetweed Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, carpetweed
+Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, carpetweed Acetochlor 0.94-1.5 lb Warrant 3ME 2.5-4.0 pt Apply and incorporate in top 2 inches of soil.
+Do not apply more than 3 lb/A per year.
+Will not control nutsedge or adequately control Texas panicum.
+Crabgrass, fall panicum, goosegrass, broadleaf signalgrass, pigweed, carpetweed Alachlor 2-3 lb Intrro 4EC 2-3 qt Apply and incorporate into top 2 inches of soil.
+Do not apply more than 3 lb/A per year.
+Will not control nutsedge or adequately control Texas panicum.
+Before using Introo, check with buyers to determine if there are marketing restrictions on Intrro-treated peanuts.